C2SP/C2SP/BLAKE3.md

 ### 2.4.
 Compression Function Flags

-The compression function of BLAKE3 uses a set of flags to domain- separate different types of inputs.
+The compression function of BLAKE3 uses a set of flags to domain-separate different types of inputs.
 These flags are defined as
 follows:

 * `CHUNK_START` (0x01):  Set for the first block of each chunk.